dk2407/project-1/README.md

 *	Competitors

 ## Data Cleaning
-After scraping the data, I needed to clean it up so that it was usable for our model.
+After scraping the data, we need to clean it up so that it is usable for model creation.
 I made the following changes and created the following variables:

 *	Parsed numeric data out of salary
 *	Made columns for employer provided salary and hourly wages